 Working with clients from my private practice in Horsell via Zoom, telephone and face-to-face; I use a range of techniques to help clients manage stress and anxiety levels and support good physical and mental wellbeing these include CBT approaches, meditation, visualisation and relaxation practices and Emotional Freedom Technique.

 Face-to-face sessions take place in my conservatory overlooking the garden.
 The room has plenty of space for social distancing and is well ventilated with separate access from the rest of the building.
 I will continue to follow the latest government, regional and BACP guidance on limiting risk and COVID-19.

 I offer counselling on a short and long-term basis and aim to be flexible in my approach to accommodate your personal and financial circumstances.

 I trained in person centred and existential counselling and am a Member of the British Association of Counsellors and Psychotherapists and abide by their Code of Ethics and Good Practice.

-In addition to my own private practice, I have worked as a bereavement counsellor for a local hospice; trained with a mental health charity facilitating support groups for adults experiencing depression and anxiety; and worked across a broad spectrum of issues for a counselling agency.
+I also trained as a bereavement counsellor with a local hospice; have worked with a mental health charity facilitating support groups for adults experiencing depression and anxiety; and have experience across a broad spectrum of issues for a counselling agency.

-I have a special interest in how mental distress and trauma can manifest in our bodies and have worked with alternative health and healing practices for over 10 years.
-I have trained in EFT Levels 1, 2 and 3 and Matrix Reimprinting and undertaken training in meditation, relaxation, pain management and working with Internal Family Systems and body parts to overcome emotional difficulties and traumas.
+I have trained in Emotional Freedom Technique Levels 1, 2 and 3 and Matrix Reimprinting for trauma work and undertaken training in meditation, relaxation, pain management and working with Internal Family Systems and body parts to overcome emotional difficulties and traumas.

 British Association for Counselling & Psychotherapy